SciBorgs/SciGuidesRobotBase/README.md

 You can work on your robot code using github codespaces!
 This will allow you to develop and contribute from any computer, without worrying about installing anything.

-To open in codespaces, press on the arrow below the green `Code` button and open the Codespaces tab.
+To create a new codespace, press on the arrow below the green `Code` button and open the Codespaces tab.
 Then press `Create codespace on main`.

+Between uses, make sure to stop your codespace!
+Open the Codespaces tab again, press the three dots next to your codespace, and press `stop codespace`.
+Then, when you want to use it again, just click on the codespace and it'll reopen!